UsmanSafni/UsmanSafni/README.md

 ## Hi there 👋, I'm Safni Usman!

 Greetings, fellow explorers of the AI realm!
 I am an **AI Engineer** with a passion for innovation and pushing the boundaries of what's possible with AI.

-### About Me

-As an AI enthusiast, I am fueled by curiosity and driven by a desire to make a meaningful impact through technology.
 My expertise spans across **machine learning, natural language processing and Generative AI**.

 ### Projects Showcase 🚀